Understanding our entry requirements

-For some specific degree programmes you may also be asked to attend an interview, sit an admissions test, submit a portfolio of your past work, or provide evidence of relevant work experience.
+For some specific degree you may also be asked to attend an interview, sit an admissions test, submit a portfolio of your past work, or provide evidence of relevant work experience.

 We call these our entry requirements.
-The qualifications and grades you need vary by degree programme and may also depend on whether you are a widening access student.
+The qualifications and grades you need vary by degree and may also depend on whether you are a widening access student.

 Our entry requirements

-For most programmes we will list:
+For most degrees we will list:

 - standard entry requirements